 [Tue Dec 15 23:20:25 2015] [error] [client 220.127.116.11] ModSecurity: Access denied ...

-If the log does show that ModSecurity blocked the requests, it is likely your site was not able to be breached.
+If the log does show that ModSecurity blocked the requests, it is likely your site could not be breached.
 However, regardless of the result, you should proceed with updating your site as soon as possible.

 Resolution: Update or Patch Your Joomla Site